wyq000/rnet/README.md

 | **Safari**    | `SafariIos17_2`, `SafariIos17_4_1`, `SafariIos16_5`, `Safari15_3`, `Safari15_5`, `Safari15_6_1`, `Safari16`, `Safari16_5`, `Safari17_0`, `Safari17_2_1`, `Safari17_4_1`, `Safari17_5`, `Safari18`, `SafariIPad18`, `Safari18_2`, `Safari18_1_1`, `Safari18_3`, `Safari18_3_1` |
 | **OkHttp**    | `OkHttp3_9`, `OkHttp3_11`, `OkHttp3_13`, `OkHttp3_14`, `OkHttp4_9`, `OkHttp4_10`, `OkHttp4_12`, `OkHttp5`         |
 | **Firefox**   | `Firefox109`, `Firefox117`, `Firefox128`, `Firefox133`, `Firefox135`, `FirefoxPrivate135`, `FirefoxAndroid135`, `Firefox136`, `FirefoxPrivate136`|

-## Documentation

-The python documentation is automatically supported by [pyo3-stub-gen](https://github.com/Jij-Inc/pyo3-stub-gen).
-It is not perfect.
-If you have any suggestions, you can submit a PR to improve it.

 ## Contributing